natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/AV-8B%20Plus%20(Italy).md

 == History ==
 <!-- ''Describe the history of the creation and combat usage of the aircraft in more detail than in the introduction.
 If the historical reference turns out to be too long, take it to a separate article, taking a link to the article about the vehicle and adding a block "/History" (example: <nowiki>https://wiki.warthunder.com/(Vehicle-name)/History</nowiki>) and add a link to it here using the <code>main</code> template.
 Be sure to reference text and sources by using <code><nowiki><ref></ref></nowiki></code>, as well as adding them at the end of the article with <code><nowiki><references /></nowiki></code>.
 This section may also include the vehicle's dev blog entry (if applicable) and the in-game encyclopedia description (under <code><nowiki>=== In-game description ===</nowiki></code>, also if applicable).'' -->
 The Italian's Harrier story begins on 1st February 1989.
-Due to post-war laws, Italy had a very strict guidelines to follow when it came down to its own military forces, these laws would however change shortly after Italy would join NATO.
+Due to post-war laws, Italy had very strict guidelines to follow when it came down to its own military forces, these laws would however change shortly after Italy would join NATO.
 Of these many laws, one would prohibit the Italian Navy from possessing heavily armed aircraft.
 As such, a new law would be passed known as the "La Legge N.36 del 1 febbraio del 1989 " or "Ali alla Marina" (wings to the Navy) which allowed the Italian Navy to equip itself with armed jets to not only bolster its forces, but mainly to guarantee the security of the Italian Navy and one of its flagships known as the Garibaldi.
 The Italian Navy was only looking for VTOL/STOL aircraft, so in turn it went for the Harrier, as it fit the role perfectly.
 Italy was always interested in the Harrier and had even designed a few VTOL/STOL designs of its own, one of the Harrier prototypes was also tested in Italy which likely further pushed the Italian Navy's interest in the platform.
 This aircraft has been seen being used in multiple countries.
 Users of the Harrier II include Spain, America and the UK under several different variants.
 BAE systems had acquired the right to further develop and build the AV-8A that the Americans were already using, so in turn BAE systems had improved it so much such as giving it a better engine.
 Along other upgrades and changes BAE systems had practically made a new machine which now went under the name of the AV-8B, and also went by the name of "Harrier II".
 It had access to the latest logistical equipment, and was able to partake in day/night operations.

 Due to this, it was the perfect vehicle for the Italian Navy.
 In September 1990, Italy decided to join the "Plus" program, which aimed to equip the Harriers with radar suites, in which Spain and the US also joined.
 Italy had bought 18 of the AV-8B, and 2 of the TAV-8B Harrier IIs for training.
 The Italian government also struck a deal with the United States which allowed Italian Navy pilots to directly train with the Harrier and familiarize themselves with the platform in the US even before they were delivered to Italy.
 In February 1994, the first Harrier was delivered to the Italian Navy, and by November of that same year, 3 Harriers would call the Garibaldi their new home.
 Part of the acquisition also allowed Italy to modify their own Harriers (which Alenia would be in charge of).
 The weapon of choice for the Italian Harriers in terms of air-to-air combat would be the Hughes AIM-120B AMRAAM and the AIM-9L Sidewinder, which at the time were very modern missiles.
 Italy would also use upgraded variants of those 2 missiles as the years went on.
 Besides air combat, Italian Navy Harriers were surprisingly well-armed in their air-to-ground configuration, not even the Italian airforce AMX was as heavily armed as the Harrier was during its service.
 In terms of armament, its main cannon comprised of a GAU-12A 25 mm, something which was already in use with other aircraft of the era.
 Stand-off capability also included a wide range of laser-guided bombs such as the Paveway series, for anti-tank they had access to the AGM-65 Maverick in 2 different variants.
 Other optional equipment included unguided rockets and bombs, flare and chaff countermeasures, RWR, and ECM.